Construction Updates

 • Oversized trucks will detour to Washington Street.

-• Northbound lanes will remain open to vehicular traffic, and emergency vehicles.
+• Northbound lanes will remain open to vehicular traffic, bicycles, and emergency vehicles.

 • The sidewalk will be closed to pedestrians on both sides of Sinatra Drive between Fifth Street and Sinatra Drive North.